TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 backend.start();
 ```

-#### Legacy Architecture
+#### Legacy Architecture (prior to Backstage v1.18.0)

-Follow this approach to configure the plugin for Backstage deployments using the legacy architecture (prior to Backstage v1.18.0).
+Follow this approach to configure the plugin for Backstage deployments using the legacy architecture.

 Several edits are required to the core backend catalog plugin file `packages/backend/src/plugins/catalog.ts`.